 If lifestyle is the least of your business concerns, consider the Cayman’s legal environment.
 The Cayman Island’s government has made it easier than ever before to set up a genuine physical presence thanks to the Cayman Enterprise City (CEC) special economic zones.
-Very much unlike the United Kingdom, the Cayman Islands is completely tax free, including 0% payroll, corporate or income tax, greatly easing the financial burden on your business.
+Very much unlike the United Kingdom, the Cayman Islands is completely tax free, including 0% payroll, corporate, capital gains, or income tax, greatly easing the financial burden on your business.
 A tax-free income and Caribbean island living also entices top talent to your company.

 As a British Overseas Territory, the Cayman Islands is governed by a democratically elected Parliament.
 The country has a stable political system and its legal and court system is based on English Common Law.
 Businesses and entrepreneurs can operate with assurances that their assets are protected.

 Ease of Relocation

-Relocating your business and your family to the Cayman Islands has never been easier thanks to excellent concessions offered by CEC.
+Relocating your business and your family to the Cayman Islands has never been easier thanks to competitive concessions offered by CEC.
 Whether your business is involved in maritime or aviation operations, media or science and technology, or a host of other industries, CEC can ensure your relocation to the Cayman Islands is taken care of with accelerated set up and personalised service.

 From setting up your business, acquiring work permits, and assisting with housing, CEC can have your company fully established in the Cayman Islands in just 4-6 weeks.
 There is no minimum capital investment required, and thanks to turnkey business packages, CEC can streamline your business process with no bureaucratic red tape.

 If you’d like to hear from our clients – people who were once making the decision you are – get in touch with us today.
 We have over 250 businesses within Cayman Enterprise City who are incredibly diverse in industry and size that we can put you in touch with as we consult with you on your needs.